Horacious7/SweetShop_WithTestsVersion/README.md

    ```
 3. Open the project in your IDE.
 4. Add the required dependencies, including the testing framework used for coverage.
+5. Change in the Main.java the correct path for storage.properties
-5. Modify the storage option:
+6. Modify the storage option:
    - Open the configuration file (located in the project directory).
-   - Choose between binary or text storage by editing the configuration.
+   - Choose between binary or text storage by editing the configuration in settings.properties.

 ### Usage